ClaraCordeiro/stl.fit/README.md

 fit$stlfit in common with the R function stl()

-example: use fit$stlfit$time.series[,"seasonal"] to access the seasonal component, for example
+example: use fit$stlfit$time.series[,"seasonal"] to access the seasonal component